-Once the foliage of De Caen and St Brigid anemones emerges from soil, it will take 12-15 weeks for the flowers to open.
-Flowering usually continues for 3 to 4 weeks.
-It’s normal for these anemones to produce few roots, so don’t be concerned if you see very little root growth.
+Once De Caen and St Brigid anemones emerge from the soil, it takes 12-15 weeks for the plants to mature and begin flowering.
+Flowering usually continues for 3 to 6 weeks.
+It’s normal for these anemones to produce a small root ball, so don’t be concerned if you see very little root growth.

-Anemone x hybrida is a slow-growing, well-behaved perennial.
-When the growing conditions are right, Anemone canadensis and Anemone sylvestris can spread quite rapidly, which may be desirable in a woodland garden but can be too much for a small perennial garden.
+Anemone x hybrida is generally a well-behaved and long-lived perennial.
+Anemone canadensis and Anemone sylvestris can spread rapidly via underground runners.
+This may be desirable in some locations, but they are not recommended for perennial gardens.

 All anemones are distasteful to deer and rodents.

 Most anemones will flower for three to four weeks.
-After the blossoms have faded, allow the foliage to remain so the plant can build up energy for next year’s flowers.
+After the blossoms fade, allow the foliage to remain so the plant can build up energy for next year’s flowers.

-Anemone blanda is more cold tolerant, but the bulbs still appreciate being covered with straw or leaves to help protect them from extreme cold.
+Anemone blanda is hardy to zone 5, but in cold climates, the bulbs appreciate being insulated with straw or leaves to help protect them from extreme cold.